-Sexual Misconduct is not a joke, and when we resort to humor about it, this is an indication that we don’t have a lot of understanding about it.
-Title IX should not be casually used as a threat or for comical reasons in everyday language.
-It is important to understand that the words you use impact your beliefs and actions as well as those of the people around you in your community.
-Spreading humor leads to further misinformation about Title IX and Sexual Misconduct, which can cause people to be hurt, not report situations, and possibly not even understand that they have been hurt and need to report.
+Sexual Misconduct is not a joke and, when we resort to humor, this is an indication that we don’t have a lot of understanding about it.
+Title IX should not be casually used as a threat or for comical reasons.
+It is important to understand that the words you use impact your beliefs, actions, and the culture around you.
+Joking about Title IX leads to further misinformation about Sexual Misconduct, which can cause people to be hurt, not report situations, and/or possibly not understand they have been hurt.

 Full Statement on Equal Opportunity & Sexual Harassment

-Delta State University expects that all members of the University community, students and employees, should be able to pursue their education and work in a safe environment, free from sex/gender-based harassment and discrimination.
-To this end, the University is committed to maintaining a learning and working environment free from sexual and gender-based discrimination, pregnancy discrimination, harassment, sexual assault, sexual exploitation, sexual intimidation, stalking, dating violence, domestic violence, or any other behavior that is non-consensual or has the purpose or effect of coercing a person or persons.
-This applies to same-sex or members of the opposite sex as well as actions occurring through the use of social media.
-This University policy aims to eradicate sexual harassment through education, training, campus resources, clear procedures for responding to reports of sexual harassment, and consequences for violators of this policy.
+Delta State University expects that all members of the University community – students, faculty, staff – should be able to pursue their work and education in a safe environment, free from sex/gender-based misconduct.
+To this end, the University is committed to maintain a working and learning environment free of sexual misconduct.
+The term sexual misconduct includes, but is not limited to, sexual assault, sexual exploitation, sexual intimidation, sexual harassment, stalking, dating violence, and domestic violence.
+The University aims to eradicate sexual misconduct through education, training, clear policies, and serious consequences for violations of this policy.